Understanding Kubernetes: Networking basics

 In the last article we looked at how Kubernetes builds workloads using controllers: Deployments create ReplicaSets, ReplicaSets manage Pods, and everything is driven by reconciliation.

 Now we move one layer lower in the stack: networking.
-Because up to this point, we’ve mostly ignored how Pods actually communicate with each other.
-It’s time to change that.
 Let’s get started.

 The core networking assumption